 The USGS continuous recorders located at the Facility's river intake structure were installed in December 2009.
-The bottom YSI-600R water quality sensor is located inside 3-inch diameter pipe attached to the stilling well to record near bottom (approximately 12.8 feet below NAVD 88).
-The top YSI-600R water quality sensor is located in a 2-foot section of 3-inch diameter PVC pipe attached to a float.
+The bottom water quality sensor is located inside a pipe attached to the stilling well to record near bottom.
+The top water quality sensor is located in a 2-foot section of 3-inch diameter PVC pipe attached to a float.
 This floating sonde system is attached to two guide cables that are fastened to both a bracket at the top of a 16-inch aluminum stilling well and to two eyebolts in the bottom.
 The float keeps the water quality sensor approximately 1.5 feet from the water surface at all gage heights.